r-antoniomg/markov/README.md

 # Markov chain text generator

+This Markov chain model takes input in the form of .txt files, and uses prompts to generate new text.

 This Jupyter notebook goes step by step through the process of creating a text generating application.
 This notebook is intended for beginners without a strong coding background.
 As such, most of the explanation has to do with basic aspects of the code.